arsal95/Optical-Plant-Identification-for-Farming-Vehicles/README.md

 * Prepare the Image dataset
 * Annotate the images using software (LabelImg), before anotation select the YOLO format from the software settings.
 * In the images create RectBox on the plant (Rumex Acetosa) and label the name of the class (Rumex Acetosa).
+* Train the image dataset using "Google Colab"